Jaseci-Labs/jaseci/docs/docs/canonicai/main_eecs449.md

 # Build a Conversational AI System with Jaseci

-In this tutorial, you are going to learn how to build a state-of-the-art conversational AI system with Jaseci.
+In this tutorial, you are going to learn how to build a state-of-the-art conversational AI system with Jaseci and the Jac language.
-You will learn the basics of Jaseci, training state-of-the-art AI models, and everything between, in order to create an end-to-end fully-functional conversational AI system.
+You will learn the basics of Jaseci, training state-of-the-art AI models, and everything in between, in order to create an end-to-end fully-functional conversational AI system.

 Excited?
 Hell yeah!
 Let's jump in.